 RoboAI Research and Development Centre was established in 2019 as part of the Robocoast R&D Center project funded by the Regional Council of Satakunta.

-The joint centre of SAMK and the University of Tampere brings together the strategically important competences of Satakunta:
+The joint centre of SAMK and Tampere University brings together the strategically important competences of Satakunta:

 - automation and robotics